MarTorrijos/MarTorrijos/README.md

 - Creating videos from concept to final cut
 - Mentoring junior video artists, helping them level up their skills
 - Working with cross-functional teams to deliver content on time and to a high standard

-While my background isn’t in coding, I’ve learned that these skills are valuable in any professional setting.

 ***